bcgsc/Canadian_Biogenome_Project/README.md

 ## Credits

-The pipeline was originnally written by @scorreard with the help and input from :
+The pipeline was originnally written by [@scorreard](https://github.com/scorreard) with the help and input from :

 - Members of the Jones lab (Canada's Michael Smith Genome Sciences Centre, Vancouver, Canada).

+	- Special thanks to [@Glenn Chang](https://github.com/Glenn032787) for reviewing that repo.

 - Members of the Earth Biogenome Project and other affiliated projects.
 - Members of the nf-core / nextflow community.